KaiDMML/FakeNewsNet/README.md

 # FakeNewsNet

+***We released our tool, FakeNewsTracker, for collecting, analyzing, and visualizing of fake news and the related dissemination.
+Check it out!***

 **Please use the current up-to-date version of dataset**:

 1) User may post same news several times, and this frequency information is added;